strazdinsg/rebus/backend/README.md

 The backend for the [Rebus system](..).
 A Spring Boot application.

+# Requirements

+To run the backend, you need the following:

+- Java 21 JDK or higher
+- Maven
+- MySQL database
+- Azure Blob Storage

 # Getting started

 First you need to ensure the following requirements are met: